How to switch business energy suppliers

 Yes, it is!
 You can save your business some cash by looking for a new energy provider.
 As the main reason for switching is to find a better price, you need to be savvy when comparing and signing a new contract.

-When comparing energy contracts look at:
+When comparing energy contracts, look at the following:

-- How much you pay per unit of electricity and/or gas and if it can change
+• How much you pay per unit of electricity and/or gas, and if it can change

-- If there are any extra costs, e.g. FiT levy.
+• If there are any extra costs, e.g. FiT levy.
 (This is a government tax that some suppliers include in the quote and some don’t.)

-- How long the contract is and if there’s a cancellation fee
+• How long the contract is and if there’s a cancellation fee

-- How much notice you need to give at the end of the contract
+• How much notice you need to give at the end of the contract

 What happens if you don’t switch when the contract ends